farzd/playbacks-live-activity/README.md

   dynamicIslandImageName: "dynamic_island_image",
   pausedAt: null, // or Date.now() to pause the timer
   totalPausedDuration: 0, // cumulative paused time in milliseconds
-  limitText: null // or "60 min limit reached!
+  limitText: null, // or "60 min limit reached!
 Start a new one" to show warning };

 const styles = {